Stream

 Ismael Nabe

-Advisor to the Prime Minister in charge of Investissments and Public Private Partneships (PPP),
+Advisor to the Prime Minister in charge of Investments, and Public Private Partnerships (PPP),

 Prime Minister office of Guinea- Primature